grafana/tilt-extensions/grafana/README.md

     Args:
         context        : The Docker context directory that is the root of the Dockerfile.
-Typically the 'plugin' directory plugin_files   : A path, or list of paths to the 'plugin.json' file for the plugin(s) you are running grafana_image  : The grafana image you want to use (i.e. grafana/grafana-enterprise).
+Typically the 'plugin' directory plugin_files   : A path, or list of paths to the 'plugin.json' file for the plugin(s) you are running grafana_image  : The grafana image you want to use.
 Defaults to 'grafana/grafana'
         grafana_version: The image tag for the version of grafana you want to use.
 Defaults to 'latest' namespace      : The Kubernetes namespace to deploy to.
 Defaults to 'default' license        : The Grafana license key